Effective Date: January 1, 2020

-Personal Information means any information about an individual from which that person can be identified.
-It does not include data where the identity of the individual has been removed (anonymous data).
+Personal Information means any information about you that can, directly or indirectly identify you.
+It does not include data that cannot identify you (anonymous data).

-We may collect, use, store and transfer different kinds of Personal Information about you which we have grouped together as follows:
+We may collect, use, store and transfer the following different kinds of Personal Information about you:

-- Technical Data includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the Devices you use to access this website.
+- Technical Dataincludes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the Devices you use to access the Site.

 - Profile Data includes purchases or orders made by you, your preferences, feedback and survey responses.

 Where you have provided us with Personal Information or Demographic Information as part of an online application for employment or an internship, we may use that information in order to allow us to make an informed decision about whether to proceed with your application.
 We may, as part of this recruitment process, collect information about your education, employment history and other similar matters.
-This Personal Information may be considered Special Categories of Personal Information.
-The processing of this information is necessary for the purposes of carrying out the obligations and exercising our rights when deciding whether to recruit you.
+These types of Personal Information may be considered Special Categories of Personal Information.
+The processing of these Special Categories of Personal Information is necessary for the purposes of carrying out the obligations and exercising our rights when deciding whether to recruit you.

 IF YOU FAIL TO PROVIDE PERSONAL INFORMATION

-Where we need to collect Personal Information by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
-In this case, we may have to cancel a product or service you have with us, but we will notify you if this is the case at the time.
+If you fail to provide Personal Information to us where we need to collect that Personal Information by law, or under the terms of a contract we have with you, we may not be able to perform upon that contract (for example, to provide you with goods or services).
+In such cases, we may have to terminate the contractual relationship.
+We will provide you written notice of the termination and the reasons for it within a reasonable time.

 - fill out a contact us form;